Bearded Dragon Care Page

 Enclosure Size Requirements

-Bearded dragons should be housed in an enclosure that is no smaller than 6’L x 2’W x 2’H. This is the bare minimum, calculated according to the reptile’s average length, activity patterns, and appropriate temperature gradient.
+Bearded dragons should be housed in an enclosure that is no smaller than 6’L x 2’W x 2’H with at least 12ft² of floor space.
+This is the recommended minimum, calculated according to the reptile’s average length, activity patterns, and appropriate temperature gradient.
 According to our observations, this cannot be accomplished in anything smaller than 3x the lizard’s total length and 24″ tall.

 However, if you can provide an enclosure with more floor space and height, do it!
 Housing your dragon in a larger enclosure will encourage it to be more active and demonstrate more natural behaviors.
 Enclosures with 3’ to 4’ in height can add valuable vertical space to build multi-level basking and climbing ledges.